keithmburu/courses/2019-ai/week6.md

 ```

 If you're not familiar with the `range` keyword, take a moment to look it up.
 Matplotlib's plot function has a number of optional arguments, but we're only using three here.
-The first is a seuqnce of number from 0 to 4, one for each epoch.
+The first is a sequence of numbers from 0 to 4, one for each epoch.
 The second is a list of five real numbers that give our cross-entropy loss.
 The last argument will only be used if we have a legend.
 We can plot what we have with `plt.show()`.

 Graphs should generally label the appropriate axes.
 Let's do so and add a legend.